open-telemetry/opentelemetry-collector-contrib/receiver/cloudflarereceiver/README.md

 1. Receive a properly CA signed SSL certificate for use on the collector host.
 2. Configure the receiver using the previously acquired SSL certificate, and then start the collector.
 3. Create a LogPush HTTP destination job following the [directions](https://developers.cloudflare.com/logs/get-started/enable-destinations/http/) provided by Cloudflare.
 When the job is created, it will attempt to validate the connection to the receiver.
     - If you've configured the receiver with a `secret` to validate requests, ensure you add the value to the `destination_conf` parameter of the LogPush job by adding its value as a query parameter under the `header_X-CF-Secret` parameter.
 For example, `"destination_conf": "https://example.com?header_X-CF-Secret=abcd1234"`.
+    - If you want the receiver to parse one of the fields as the log record's timestamp (`EdgeStartTimestamp` is the default), the timestamp should be formatted RFC3339.
+This is not the default format, and must be explicitly specified in your job config.
+      - If using the deprecated `logpull_options` parameter to configure your job, this can be explicitly specified by adding `&timestamps=rfc3339` to the `logpull_options` string when creating your LogPush job.
+      - If using the `output_options` parameter to configure your job, this can be explicitly specified by setting the `timestamp_format` field of `output_options` to `"rfc3339"`
+    - The receiver expects the uploaded logs to be in `ndjson` format with no template, prefix, suffix, or delimiter changes based on the options in `output_options`.
+The only [settings](https://developers.cloudflare.com/logs/reference/log-output-options/#output-types) supported by this receiver in `output_options` are `field_names`, `CVE-2021-44228`, and `sample_rate`.
-4. If the LogPush job creates successfully, the receiver is correctly configured and the LogPush job will send it metrics.
-If not, the most likely issue is with the SSL configuration, check both the LogPush API response and the receiver's logs for more details.
+4. If the LogPush job creates successfully, the receiver is correctly configured and the LogPush job was able to send it a "test" message.
+The LogPush job will now send it log messages as long as it was created with `enabled` as `true`.
+If the job failed to create the most likely issue is with the SSL configuration, check both the LogPush API response and the receiver's logs for more details.

 ## Configuration

 - `tls` (Cloudflare requires TLS, and self-signed will not be sufficient)
     - `cert_file`
-       - Be sure to append your CA certificate to the server's certificate
+       - You may need to append your CA certificate to the server's certificate, if it is not a CA known to the LogPush API.
     - `key_file`
 - `endpoint`
   - The endpoint on which the receiver will await requests from Cloudflare
 - `secret`
   - If this value is set, the receiver expects to see it in any valid requests under the `X-CF-Secret` header
 - `timestamp_field` (default: `EdgeStartTimestamp`)
-    - This receiver was built with the `http_requests` dataset in mind, but should be able to support any Cloudflare dataset.
+  - This receiver was built with the Cloudflare `http_requests` dataset in mind, but should be able to support any Cloudflare dataset.
 If using another dataset, you will need to set the `timestamp_field` appropriately in order to have the log record be associated with the correct timestamp.
+- `field_attribute_map`
+  - This parameter allows the receiver to be configured to set log record attributes based on fields found in the log message.
+The fields are not removed from the log message when set in this way.
+Only string, boolean, integer or float fields can be mapped using this parameter.

 ### Example: